Skip to content

 Data

-Currently there are three types of data within Scratch Script: the var data type, list data type, and static data type.
+Currently there are three types of data within Scratch Script: the var data type, list data type, and pointer data type.

 Vars